yuno-payments/yuno-docs/docs/Wallets/click-to-pay.md

 > ```
 >
 > The `callback_url` is used to redirect the customer back to your app after the Passkey authentication completes.

+> ⚠️ Important
 >
-> The OTT never reaches the usual Android SDK callbacks (`callbackOTT`) for Click to Pay Passkey, always read it from the deeplink parameters.
+> The OTT never reaches the usual Android SDK callbacks (`callbackOTT`) for Click to Pay Passkey.
+Always read it from the deeplink parameters.

 See the full SDK guides for detailed samples: [Android Full Checkout](doc:full-checkout-android) and [iOS Full Checkout](doc:full-checkout-ios).